vinibfranc/HIV_UKRDB_phylotypes/README.md

 Variants in the United Kingdom", which uses genomic and clinical (viral loads and CD4 counts) data from the UK Drug Resistance Database to investigate HIV-1 variants with increased virulence.

-HIV UKRDB genetic, demographic, and clinical data relevant for a project are accessible for collaborative projects upon approval of a research proposal by the UKRDB Steering Committee.
+Individual-level HIV genetic, demographic, and clinical data from the UKRDB can be accessed for collaborative projects, subject to the approval of a research proposal by the UKRDB Steering Committee.

 Provisionally, you can cite this preprint: